bernarddeluna/webcomponents.org/README.md

 We welcome any and all contributions.
 Please feel free to get involved on the issue tracker.

+## Why WebComponents.org?

+One of the driving goals behind WC.org is that long-term some of our goals include features which are not strictly documentation on the platform:

+* Best practices around component authorship when it comes to polyfills and frameworks built on top of web components.
+Imo, docs for platform features (Shadow DOM, Imports etc) eventually should go on WPD but best practices are something subjective that the community should be able to evolve in the open.
+I see this type of content being a better fit for WC.org.
+* Enabling a search and discovery mechanism for Web Components authored by the community (search + gallery + voting to surface high-quality components) built on top of existing package management solutions
+* Enabling a central point of discussion around WCs (once again that are vendor-neutral).

+The audience is less novice developer and more advanced developer.
+It's a place where vendors and savvy developers can chat.

 ## Getting started

 The site is made with [Jekyll](https://github.com/mojombo/jekyll/), a static generator in Ruby.
 It also uses [redcarpet](https://github.com/vmg/redcarpet) to process the markdown in the site.